donovan6000/Universal-IFR-Extractor/README.md

 v0.5 3/2/2014
 * Fixed an issue that caused it to crash older versions of Windows.
+* Corrected form set offsets that were off by four bytes.

 v0.4 2/10/2014
 * Fixed an issue with ASROCK FM2-A55M's Setup module.